sematext/logagent-js/docs/installation.md

 - lauchnchd: ```launchctl start/stop com.sematext.logagent```

-## Running Logagent in a Docker Container as Syslog Listener
+## Logagent in a Docker Container as Syslog Listener
 You can build a Docker image with logagent running in it and activing as a Syslog UDP listener.
 Then you can run this as a container.
 Once you have this "containerized logagent" you can start all yoour other containers with Syslog driver and point it to the "containerized logagent's" UDP port (514).
 Here are the steps:

 Build the docker image, and then run logagent inside it with the given LOGSENE_TOKEN